 No matter what accomplishment you achieve, they try to mock you and make you feel inadequate.

-Shamers are so hazardous to your life because their primary aim is to attack your self-esteem.
+Shamers are hazardous to your life because they aim to attack your self-esteem.

-This is why I call them mind bullies because they try to mentally or emotionally wear you down.
+Therefore, I call them mind bullies because they try to mentally or emotionally tear you down.

 So don’t allow yourself to even get close to them.